-This current body of work, Pluerotus Supellex, is an investigation of my love and fascination with fashion, design, decoration and the line between beauty and excess.
+The series Pleurotus, is specifically an investigation of my love and fascination with decoration in our culture, and the line between beauty, excess, and consumption.
 Within this work I also contemplate ideas about what beauty is, how it is defined, and why it is important.

 I utilize ceramic and furniture pieces, in Pleurotus Supellex, to explore ideas of excess and overgrowth within the spaces we occupy, moving through time.
 The ceramic component of this work, the growths, are seemingly benign and passive life forms that are slowly overgrowing, enveloping, and taking over the space.
 While the furniture is the object being suffocated in different stages of overgrowth.
 It is a direct reflection of the pressures of the expectations the world has and the expectations we place on ourselves, and all the while there is something new emerging